 Any refunded opt-out contributions will be credited to your employer’s online account balance.
 This can be viewed in the ‘Account transactions’ section of your Online Services account.
 This credit will be deducted from the total cost of your next set of contribution data.

 It’s your responsibility to refund your employee.
-You can do this at any time and you don’t need to wait for the refund to come from us first.
+You should do this usually within 1 calendar month of receiving a valid opt-out notice and you shouldn’t wait for the refund to come from us first.
 A list of employees can be downloaded from the ‘Employee details’ section of your Online Services account, which will contain the date of each employee’s opt-out period.

 * Sometimes, the employee won’t appear on this screen, this will be because the opt-out has already been acknowledged by marking them as a leaver.